Add the Web Payments SDK to the Web Client

 1. Get application credentials

-You need your Sandbox credentials because the quickstart application is configured to send requests to the Square Sandbox instead of your production Square account.
+The quickstart application is configured to send requests to the Square Sandbox instead of your production Square account.
+To find your Sandbox credentials:

-1. Open the Developer Console and click the plus symbol under Applications to create a new application.
+1. Open the Developer Console and choose the plus symbol under Applications to create a new application.

 2. Open the application, and then choose Credentials in the left pane.

-5. In the left pane, choose Locations, and the copy the Sandbox location ID.
+4. In the left pane, choose Locations to find the Sandbox Location ID.

-6. Paste the application ID, location ID, and Sandbox access token into a temporary text file.
+5. Paste all of these Sandbox credentials (Application ID, Location ID, and Sandbox Access Token) into a temporary text file.

 Important

-The Sandbox access token is a secure secret.
-Don't share it with anyone or upload it to the cloud.
+Your Sandbox credentials are secure secrets.
+Don't share these values with anyone or upload them to the cloud.

 An animation showing the process for getting application credentials and location ID in the Developer Console.